 - Used with other wiring methods

 - Longer support spans up to 55' (Chalfant's standard system to 40')

 1 Determine the Type of Tray - Ladder type cable tray can support heavy power cables or small circuit size communication cables for control data and phone cables or a mix.

 - Rung Spacing: Single conductor over 4/0 and MC cables should be used with 12" or 18" rung spacing.
 Smaller diameter cables require 6" or 9" rung spacing.

 - Tray Bottom: Trough, solid or ventilated type trays offer protection and better support for small lightweight instrument or data cables.

 - Barrier Strips and Covers: Barrier strips can be used to separate voltages or power and control cables to avoid the cost of adding a second or separate tray for each.
 Covers are not required by the NEC but should be considered for the protection of personnel and any debris or other material that could fall into the tray.

 2 Select Metal and/or Material Finish - The job site and its' environment will determine which metal and/or finish is required.
 Review where the tray is being used.
 Are there unusual corrosive conditions (like those found in some chemical and paper processing plants)?

 - Aluminum (High Strength 6063T6 Extrusions, 5052H34 Sheet) - Most conditions are satisfied by aluminum tray, which lends to its popularity.
-Its less expensive and easier to install than galvanized steel and its finish is smooth and consistent.
+It is less expensive and easier to install than galvanized steel and its finish is smooth and consistent.
 Longer span trays are also available in aluminum.
-Its ideal for seacoast, offshore and most petrochemical and pulp mill applications.
+It is ideal for seacoast, offshore and most petrochemical and pulp mill applications.